-7 Survey instruments Surveys can be used to gather staff, student and community feedback on a school leader's performance across a variety of areas.
-The 'Five A' Assessment Tool of Educational Leadership and Professional Development is a survey that measures the impact of professional and leadership development on participants and their schools.
-It has been developed in the Australian context by Synergistiq.
-The Comprehensive assessment of leadership for learning (CALL) survey measures leadership practices across five domains: focus on learning, monitoring teaching and learning, building nested learning communities, acquiring and allocating resources, and maintaining a safe and effective learning environment.
-View sample surveys by visiting the website.
+Tool type Examples of how tool could be used Specific tools and other resources Semi- structured interviews Interviews of program graduates and their leadership teams could be used to gain a deeper qualitative understanding of the way a program impacted on participants.
+The following resources may assist with planning, conducting and analysing interviews: Handbook of Practical Program Evaluation includes a chapter on the use of semi-structured interviews.
+80 Better Evaluation provides guidance on using interviews in quantitative and qualitative evaluation.
+81 RAND Corporation's guidance on Data Collection Methods: Semi-Structured Interviews and Focus Groups.82 University of Wisconsin Extension's Program Development and Evaluation provides guidance on conducting interviews.
+83 Survey instruments Surveys can be used to gather staff, student and community feedback on a school leader's performance across a variety of areas.
+The Comprehensive Assessment of Lea for Learning (CALL) survey measures lea practices across five domains: focus on monitoring teaching and learning, buildit learning communities, acquiring and allo resources, and maintaining a safe and e learning environment.
+View sample surve the website.
 The SEED Evaluation Survey Question Bank provides a selection of questions that can be used to assess teacher views on school leader performance.
-124 The Colorado Education Initiative has produced a Teacher Perception Survey Toolkit and a Student Perception Survey Toolkit that can be used by programs to gain feedback from teachers or students on school climate and principal performance.
-125 The Social-Emotional Wellbeing (SEW) Survey is an Australian, anonymous strength-based survey for students aged 3-18 years, which provides an holistic view of students' wellbeing.
-126 The Principal Instructional Management Rating Scale is a well-known questionnaire designed to gain insight into a principal's instructional leadership.
-More information on the tool and how it is used can be found on the website.
+84 The Colorado Education Initiative has produced a Teacher Perception Survey Toolkit and a Student Perception Survey Toolkit that can be used by programs to gain feedback from teachers or students on school climate and principal performance.
+85 The Social-Emotional Wellbeing (SEW) Survey is an Australian, anonymous strength-based survey for students aged 3-18 years, which provides an holistic view of students' wellbeing.
+86 The Principal Instructional Management Rating Scale is a well-known questionnaire designed to gain insight into a principal's instructional leadership.
+87 More information on the tool and how it is used can be found on the website.
+The 'Five A' Assessment Tool of Educational Leadership and Professional Development is a survey (charge involved) that measures the impact of professional and leadership development on participants and their schools.
+It has been developed in the Australian context and further information can be obtained from Synergistiq .
 Observations Peer or independent observations of school leader practice can provide impartial information about a leader's daily behaviours and how these align with program goals.
 The Principal Practice Observation Tool is used to gather evidence for principal performance reviews, but could be modified to gather evidence on program graduates' leadership practice.
-128 Student outcomes analysis Analysis of the impact of leadership programs on student data can be undertaken using more sophisticated statistical approaches.
-Analysis of school level data, such as student absenteeism rates or behavioural indicators, could also be measured along with instruments testing teacher/student relationships.
+88 Student outcomes analysis Analysis of the impact of leadership programs on student data can be undertaken using more sophisticated statistical approaches.
+Analysis of school level data, such as student absenteeism rates or behavioural indicators, could also be measured along with instruments testing teacher-student relationships.
 One of the first major studies of the impact of a principal preparation program was undertaken by the RAND Corporation for the New York Aspiring Principals Program.
 The methodology used could inform further analysis.
-129 Secondary data analysis Can be used to measure the impact of program graduates on the education system, for instance through hiring and retention data.
-The New Leaders Principal Program Evaluation report contains tips for how programs can track the placements of their graduates.
-130
+89